-These concepts reinvent where and how work is done by exploring and requiring working remotely (called working at home, working virtually, telecommuting, etc.).
-A few years ago, the SOHO (single office, home office) was emerging as a unique place to work.
+These concepts reinvent where and how to work by exploring and requiring working remotely (called working at home, working virtually, telecommuting, etc.).
+A few years ago, the SOHO (single office, home office) emerged as a unique place to work.
 Now, it is a dominant reality for nearly every organization.

 So, how can business and HR leaders manage this new work reality of working at home?

-Many have offered helpful administrative and logistics tips for working at home (e.g., using technology, finding a space for work, and managing distractions).
-We have examined the telecommuting literature, interviewed business, and HR executives, and adapted insights from the future of work literature.
+Many have offered helpful administrative and logistics tips for working at home (e.g., using technology, finding a space for work, and managing distractions.
+We have examined the telecommuting literature, interviewed business and HR executives, and adapted insights from the future of work literature.
 We supplement tips on administrative logistics to offer guidance on overcoming four challenges.

 Four challenges and solutions to working at home